- Code42 CrashPlan (previously CrashPlan PROe)

 - Location: Typically stored in a User directory or Home folder

-Operating system and application files
+Don't back up operating system and application files

 CrashPlan isn't designed to back up system and application files and we don't recommend adding these files to your backup selection.
 Doing so could cause issues with the priority and status of other files you want backed up.
 Additionally, since CrashPlan isn't designed to download your operating system or applications, there is no advantage to backing up these types of files.